 AD: Well James, thank you again for agreeing to do this interview.
 I’m going to get a couple of copies Kool Kids for some of the folks in my own network.

 Thank you for taking the time out to read this interview.
 If you’ve found value here and think it would benefit others, please share it and or leave a comment.
 To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right-hand column in this post and throughout the site or add the link to my RSS feed to your feedreader.
+Please visit my YouTube channel entitled, Big Discusssions76.
 Lastly follow me on Twitter at @BWArePowerful, on Instagram at @anwaryusef76 and the Big Words Blog Site Facebook page.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.